moonlightnexus/TrustAuthx-Ts-SDK/README.md

-# My SDK
+# Trustauthx-ts

-My SDK is a JavaScript/TypeScript library for interacting with the TrustAuthX API.
+Trustauthx-ts is a JavaScript/TypeScript library for interacting with the TrustAuthX API.

 ## Installation

-You can install My SDK using npm:
+You can install Trustauthx-ts using npm:

 ## Usage